Russia will not abandon US astronaut in space; understand - 03/15/2022

 “Space Bullshit”

-Roscosmos’ partnership with NASA, the US space agency, goes back a long way—more than two decades.
+Roscosmos’ partnership with NASA, the US space agency, is a long one—it spans more than two decades.
 However, since the beginning of this partnership, nothing has shaken it as much as the beginning of the conflict in Ukraine almost a month ago.

-The ISS has a Russian and an American segment, but the crew members live together freely and one side depends on the other: the energy to run and life support is provided by the US.
-The Russian side provided the engines to keep the station in orbit and perform necessary maneuvers.
+The ISS has a Russian and a North American segment, but the crew members live together freely, and one side depends on the other: the energy to run and life support are provided by the US.
+The Russian side supplies the engines to keep the station in orbit and perform necessary maneuvers.

 In recent days, Russian director Dmitry Rogozin has even asked her for help so that some of the sanctions against the country are reviewed, as the punishments directly impact their cooperation on the International Space Station.